-Student's Printed Name Student's Signature Date compliance with the policies as nd procedures contained within the KSN Student Handbook.
-Handbook, including directions on how to access it online.
-I understand that I am responsible for I acknowledge with the below signature that I have received an orientation to the KSN Student
+Student's Printed Name Student's Signature Date compliance with the policies a nd procedures contained within the KSN Student Handbook.
+Handbook, including direction s on how to access it online.
+I unde rstand that I am responsible e for I acknowledge with the below signature that I have received an or entation to the KSN Studer nt